A woman walking alone through a calm city street, moving slowly and with intention

 Now Enter the Flâneuse (Not as Fantasy, but as Practice)

-The flâneur—a figure romanticized in 19th-century France—was a man who wandered city streets, observing life with no urgency.
-Writers like Charles Baudelaire described this as an art form: attention as devotion.
+The flâneur—a figure romanticized in 19th-century France—was a man who wandered city streets, observing life, art, and humanity without urgency.
+Writers like Charles Baudelaire romanticized this slow, observant way of moving through the world.

 ☺️ She is not idle.